MattCost/ccc-coordinator-webapp/README.md

 views for riders vs coordinators
     riders don't see Role list
     riders don't see signup section
     allow anon access to view rides?

-    view model returned has different data based on user
+    view model returned has different data based on user?

-Need a user management page
-    Admins - can assign CoordinatorAdmin / Contributor CoordinatorAdmin - can assign Coordinator